luizbgomide/sovereign/feats.md

 - **Level 1**: Gain Sneak as a bonus skill.
 You can conceal an object no larger than a knife from anything less invasive than a strip search.
 You can draw or produce this object as a Free action, and your point-blank thrown or melee attacks made during a surprise round with it cannot miss the target.
 - **Level 2**: You can take a Move action on the same round as you make an Execution Attack, closing rapidly with a target before you attack.
 You may split this Move action when making an Execution Attack, taking part of it before you murder your target and part of it afterwards.
 This movement happens too quickly to alert a victim or to be hindered by bodyguards.

-## Authority

-You have an uncanny kind of charisma about you, one that makes others instinctively follow your instructions and further your causes.
-At level 1, this is a knack of charm and personal magnetism, while level 2 might suggest latent magical powers or an ancient bloodline of sorcerous rule.
-Where this Feat refers to followers, it means NPCs who have voluntarily chosen to be in your service.

-- **Level 1**: Gain Lead as a bonus skill.
-Once per day, you can make a request from an NPC who is not openly hostile to you, rolling a CHA/Lead skill check at a difficulty of the NPC’s Morale score.
-If you succeed, they will comply with the request, provided it is not significantly harmful or extremely uncharacteristic.
-- **Level 2**: Those who follow you are fired with confidence.
-Any NPC being directly led by you gains a Morale and hit roll bonus equal to your Lead skill and a +1 bonus on all skill checks.
-Your followers and henchmen will not act against your interests unless under extreme pressure.

 ## Close Combatant ⚔️

 You’ve had all too much practice at close-in fighting and desperate struggles with drawn blades.
 You’re extremely skilled at avoiding injury in melee combat, and at level 2 you can dodge through a melee scrum without fear of being knifed in passing.